When is Worzel Gummidge on TV? What’s it about? Who’s in it?

 What’s the Worzel Gummidge reboot about?

-Worzel Gummidge first appeared in Todd’s books in 1936, a couple of scarecrow who got here to life on Scatterbrook Farm and befriended the native kids.
+Worzel Gummidge first appeared in Todd’s books in 1936, a few scarecrow who got here to life on Scatterbrook Farm and befriended the native youngsters.

 The primary episode of the reboot is known as ‘The Scarecrow of Scatterbrook’, and can see Worzel encounter shocked kids Susan and John for the primary time.